KOSASIH/ICPulse/README.md

 These problem statements cover a wide range of challenges that you might encounter while developing ICPulse.
 They can serve as a starting point for defining the goals and objectives of your project and guide your development efforts.

-# ICPulse

-ICPulse is a decentralized social networking platform built on the Internet Computer Protocol (ICP).
-It empowers users to connect, share content, and engage in a decentralized and censorship-resistant environment.

 ## Table of Contents
 - [Getting Started](#getting-started)